hclbaur/sdt-core/docs/TUTORIAL.md

 		println "'!'"
 	}

-First, note that `print` will omit the line separator, and second that this can be written way more concise if we use the XPath *concat()* function to construct our greeting:
+First, note that `print` will omit a line separator, and second that this can be written more concise using the XPath *concat()* function to construct our greeting:

 	transform {
 		param "subject" { select "'World'" }
 		println "concat('Hello ', $subject, '!')"
 	}

 The `param` statement declares a (global) variable *subject* that can be provisioned by the transformation *context*, overriding the selected default ('World'), so we can greet whomever we like.
-The required default selection allows us to test or debug the transformation recipe in isolation, e.g. without supplying a context.
+The default is required, and allows us to test or debug a transformation recipe in isolation, e.g. without supplying parameter values.

 However, even parameterized versions of "Hello World" get old rather quickly, so let's transform some actual SDA content, like my (hypothetical) address book: